What is hotel pricing?

 While you may be satisfied with the amount of bookings you receive, how can you be confident the revenue coming in is maximising your profit?
 Setting rates, trying to collate data, and analyse your revenue management strategies can be difficult and time-consuming, and that’s without taking into account the risk of inaccuracy when you do it manually.

 That’s why you should strive to inform your channel management with a pricing intelligence tool.
+With a hotel business intelligence tool and channel manager you can gain insight into your competitive market and channel performance.

 To take full advantage of your channel manager, you need to be agile and change your rates hourly if necessary, depending on what time of day, month, or year it is.